-Teaching a subject you don’t like?
+Teaching subjects you dislike?
 I feel you.
 Here is what I do.

 April is National Poetry Month.
 If I were not an English teacher, I wouldn’t know this because I’m not a fan of poetry.